 Can you create a Budget vs Actual cost report in Jira?
 Absolutely!
 The Performance Objectives: Charts for Jira app presents an array of advanced features customized for the diverse reporting needs of Jira users.
 Among its standout capabilities is the integration of Formulas for metric calculations.
-In this article, we’ll walk you through using this feature to directly create a Budget vs Actual Cost report within Jira.
+In this article, we’ll walk you through using this feature to directly create a Budget vs Actual Cost of Work report within Jira.
 Yet, you can use the Formula feature to effectively monitor other custom-calculated costs based on specific criteria or Jira fields.

 Stay on Budget Using a Budget vs Actual Cost Report in Jira